jessie-jwl/jessie-jwl.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science PhD student from UC Davis CSC (Collaborative and Social Computing) Lab, advised by [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/).
-My research focus is in Human-Computer Interaction, Computer-Supported Cooperative Work, and Social Computing.
-Currently, my work is focusing on facilitating fairness in group work, especially on the workload division process within groups.
-Most of my work involves translating real-world scenarios into gameplay, where I invite participants to engage in these scenarios.
-I then study how different UI designs can influence their perceptions or motivations.
+I am a Computer Science Ph.D. candidate at UC Davis in the Collaborative and Social Computing Lab, advised by [Prof. Hao-Chuan Wang]. (https://www.haochuanwang.info/).
+My research bridges Human-Computer Interaction, Computer-Supported Cooperative Work, and Social Computing, with a particular focus on fairness in group collaboration.
+Currently, I study how workload division impacts group dynamics by designing experimental systems that simulate real-world collaboration.
+These systems generate rich behavioral datasets, which I analyze using statistical modeling, data visualization, and computational methods to uncover patterns in decision-making, fairness perceptions, and motivation.
+My work highlights how data-driven insights from user behavior can inform the design of interfaces and algorithms that support fair and effective collaboration.

 Before I join UC Davis, I received my bachelor degree in Quantitative Finance from National Tsing Hua University, and my masters degree in Applied Analytics from Columbia University.